CombustionToolbox/combustion_toolbox_website/docs/source/tutorials/chemical_equilibrium/chemical_equilibrium_1.md

 ```````{tab-set}
 ``````{tab-item} Plain code
 There are some predefined charts based on the selected problem, in case you have calculated multiple cases.
-Just calling the solvers method
+Just calling the solvers method {mat:func}`~src.+combustiontoolbox.+equilibrium.@EquilibriumSolver.EquilibriumSolver.report`, namely
 ```matlab
 report(solver, mixArray);
 ```